Cor-gi/Easy-Editing/README.md

 But the title as anything you want,

-Paste the code from the Editing On code or the Editing Off code in the URL box,
+Paste the code from the code file in the URL box,

 Click save.

-(Repeat this for both scripts)